stephen-cusi/source-engine-mod/README.md

 - fix SetProportiona() s bug
 - change the Android api to 28 (android 9)
 - try to add lua module

 # WARNING
 - GAMEPADUI DOESNT WOEK WITH dod hl1mp hl1
 - Can work with hl2 and episodic portal

+# github ssh key's problems
+- no way to kill this problem
+- 卍 okay

 # How to Build?
 - [Building instructions(EN)](https://github.com/nillerusr/source-engine/wiki/Source-Engine-(EN))